cloudmesh-community/fa18-523-52/project-report/report.md

 ## Acknowledgement

-I would like to thank Professor Geoffrey Fox and Professor Gregor von Laszewski for giving me the inspiration to create the analyses displayed in this project.
+Thanks are given to Professor Geoffrey Fox and Professor Gregor von Laszewski for providing the inspiration to create the analyses displayed in this project.